 Get the stress off, change the focus and really do only what is important.

-When you declutter tasks you not only feel lighter, but you also make room for what is valuable to you.
+When you declutter your thoughts, you feel lighter and also make room for what is valuable to you.

-BABY STEPS: For the next week determine what is truly important on your to-do list.
+BABY STEPS: For the next week apply the simple step and determine what is truly important on your to-do list.
 Put a star next to it and leave the rest alone.
 Better yet, get them off the list altogether.